LuiseFreese/svg-to-SP-converter/README.md

 ## Want to make a good thing even better?

 This is an open-source project and contributions are welcome!
 You are welcome to submit your PR or an issue.
-Ledt me know if you do have any questions, you can also [find me on LinkedIn](https://linkedin.com/in/luisefreese).
+Let me know if you do have any questions, you can also [find me on LinkedIn](https://linkedin.com/in/luisefreese).